-A rare infection caused by a brain-eating amoeba has taken three lives in the U.S. this summer, CNN reports, and ongoing droughts could put more people at risk.
+A rare infection caused by a brain-eating amoeba has taken the life of a teenager in North Carolina this summer, CNN reports.
 The single-celled killer, known as Naegleria fowleri, is common in lakes and other freshwater sources, and thrives when temperatures are high and water levels are low.

 N. fowleri enters through the nose and attacks the brain, usually killing its victim within two weeks, according to the Centers for Disease Control and Prevention.
 But while the amoeba is widespread, infections are rare because it's not a parasite and doesn't seek out human hosts.
 It only accidentally ends up in someone's nose, yet once it's there it may burrow into the skull in search of food.
 When it eats brain tissue, it causes "primary amoebic meningoencephalitis," which is almost always fatal.